 Use Videos To Keep Buyers On Your Website Longer

-Perhaps one of the best formats of content to engage buyers searching for the products and services you offer is video.
-With in-person sales opportunities, trade shows, and factory tours at a standstill, businesses have taken advantage of video advertising on Thomasnet.com.
+Perhaps one of the best formats to engage buyers searching for the products and services you offer is video.
+With limited in-person sales opportunities, trade shows, and factory tours, businesses have taken advantage of video advertising on Thomasnet.com.
 The reasons why are clear:

 68% of people prefer to learn about a product or service through video